Ribosome-rbx/Ribosome-rbx.github.io/_pages/about.md

 A real-time (video game-like!) demo of responsive character animation
 (optional) extension to physically-based character animation through RL or a deep learning-based method for better scalability.

 To summarize the pipeline: After loading human skeleton motion data, we constructed **2d and 3d feature base** for all frames of motions.
 Then we use **spring damper system** to generate smooth trajectories, this information will be combined with current states to match next motion.
-After each metching, inertialization is implemented to get a smooth pose transformation.
+After each metching, **inertialization** is implemented to get a smooth pose transformation.

 Apart from the pipeline, we achieved **multiple means of control**: keyboard, painting and real-time human pose.
-We customized a pose dataset to turn pose into command by classification, and leveraged FastPose to capture poses in real-time.
+We collected a [pose dataset](https://github.com/Ribosome-rbx/pose-classifier-on-fastpose) to turn pose into command by classification, and leveraged FastPose to capture poses in real-time.
-## Head-Worn Camera Image Stabilization using Neural Radiance Field
+### Head-Worn Camera Image Stabilization using Neural Radiance Field
 <strong>Boxiang Rong</strong>*, Zilong Deng, Ziyao Shang, Minjing Shi
 Course project of 3D Vision 2023 in ETH Zurich
 [[Report]()][[Code1](https://github.com/Ribosome-rbx/Color_Map_Optimization)][[Code2](https://github.com/Ribosome-rbx/TrajDeblur-NeRF)][[Demos](https://youtube.com/playlist?list=PLUffCQyBEYtbOQg4-66ZrcuNmsX0OXVKv)][[Poster](https://docs.google.com/presentation/d/1ka6ztHGhPxwDq_VgpPXk0cOhuihfD-ee4sKPxdE_RLg/edit?usp=sharing)]